 following what Jesus called the broad road that leads to destruction.

-Through his jealous rage this malevolent spirit is leading mankind off a
+Through his jealous rage Satan's malevolent spirit is leading mankind off a

-cliff.
-His many cohorts are working with him to make sure that in their
+cliff, and his many cohorts are working with him to make sure that man's futile groping

-broad road to destruction do not need to do anything to be candidates of
+broad road to destruction need do nothing to be candidates of

 (184b) Works of the devil